-Samuel Lawanson joined the Sacramento State coaching staff in June 2014 and will coach the team's running backs.
+Samuel Lawanson joined the Sacramento State coaching staff in June 2014.
+After two seasons coaching the Hornet running backs, Lawanson was named the team's defensive coordinator in Febraury 2016.

-During his first season with the team, Lawanson coached Jordan Robinson to honorable mention all-Big Sky honors.
+During his first season with the team (2015), Lawanson coached Jordan Robinson to honorable mention all-Big Sky honors.
 Robinson was a key component to Sacramento State's record breaking offense, rushing for 862 yards and five touchdowns as well as catching 30 passes for 236 yards and four TDs.

 Lawanson has coached on both sides of the ball during his career.
 Most recently, he was the manager of player development in 2013 and the defensive quality control coach in 2012 at Arizona State.
 Lawanson began his collegiate coaching career in 1999 as the running backs coach at Cal Poly.
 After two seasons, he moved to the University of Tulsa where he coached linebackers from 2000-2002 and the secondary in 2003.